Observance of Christmas by country: Ukraine

-Sviata Vecheria or 'Holy Supper' is the central tradition of the Christmas Eve celebrations in Ukrainian homes and takes place in most parts of the country – from many years on 6 January and from 2022 onwards on 24 December.
+Sviata Vecheria or 'Holy Supper' is the central tradition of the Christmas Eve celebrations in Ukrainian homes and takes place in most parts of the country, from many years on 6 January and from 2022 onwards on 24 December.
 In Western Ukraine, especially in Carpathian Ruthenia, due to historical multi-culturism, until 2023 Christmas can be observed twice—on 25 December and 7 January, often irrespective of whether the family belongs to Ukrainian Greek Catholic Church, the Roman Catholic Church, one of the Ukrainian Orthodox Churches, or one of the Protestant denominations.
-The Western Ukrainian tradition of two Christmas celebrations, since 2017, is also celebrated nationwide as well, however the traditions in the western regions, given the Russian invasion of Ukraine, would be standardized in 2022 for celebrations within the whole of the nation – and with the date finally unified in 2023 the Western Ukrainian form has become the official standard.
+The Western Ukrainian tradition of two Christmas celebrations, since 2017, is also celebrated nationwide, but the traditions in the western regions, given the Russian invasion of Ukraine, were standardized in 2022 for celebrations within the whole of the nation; with the date finally unified in 2023, the Western Ukrainian form has become the official standard.

-When the children see the first star in the eastern evening sky, which symbolizes the trek of the Three Wise Men, the Sviata Vechera may begin.
-In farming communities the head of the household now brings in a sheaf of wheat called the didukh which represents the importance of the ancient and rich wheat crops of Ukraine, the staff of life through the centuries.
-Didukh means literally 'grandfather spirit' and symbolizes the family's ancestors.
-In city homes a few stalks of golden wheat in a vase are often used to decorate the table.
-The dinner table sometimes has a few wisps of hay on the embroidered tablecloth as a reminder of the manger in Bethlehem.
-A prayer is said and the father says the traditional Christmas greeting, Khrystos rodyvsya!, 'Christ is born!', which is answered by the family with Slavite Yoho! which means 'Let us glorify him!'.
-In some families the Old Slavic form Khrystos rozhdayetsya! is used.
-At the end of the Sviata Vechera the family often sings Ukrainian Christmas carols.
-In many communities the old Ukrainian tradition of caroling is carried on by groups of young people and members of organizations and churches calling at homes and collecting donations, a tradition carried on abroad by the diaspora.
-In many places, the caroling is resumed after the Christmas Eve vigil services.

-Traditionally, Christmas Day opens for Ukrainian families with attendance in church services (Mass, worship service or Divine Liturgy).
-Ukrainian churches offer services starting before midnight on both Christmas Eve and on Christmas morning.
-Christmas supper, without Lenten restrictions, does not have as many traditions connected with it as Sviata Vechera.
-The old tradition in Ukraine of giving gifts to children on Saint Nicholas Day, 6 December, has generally been replaced by the Christmas date and it is Father Frost who visits all the children in a sleigh pulled by only three reindeer instead of the 8 or 9 seen in the West during the holiday period.